Bushwhacker Luke: The Bushwhackers (1988–1996)

-In March 1996, the Bushwhackers return were beaten in the first round of a tournament for the tag titles by eventual winners The Bodydonnas (Skip and Zip).
+In March 1996, the Bushwhackers returned and were beaten in the first round of a tournament for the tag titles by eventual winners The Bodydonnas (Skip and Zip).
 When the Bushwhackers returned in 1996, it was a slightly revamped version that ignored the fact that both members were from New Zealand as they displayed traditional Australian Stereotypes, including being accompanied to the ring by a giant kangaroo mascot.
 On 14 September, the Bushwhackers made their last appearance while under contract with the WWF.

-Late career (1996-2002)
+Late career (1996–2002)

 After leaving the WWF, the team made special appearances in the independent circuit.
-This included a return to WWC for its 24th Anniversary show where they were billed as the Sheepherders and took on old rivals Invaders I & II.
-They also appeared at Terry Funk's WrestleFest in Amarillo to celebrate "50 years of Funk" where they lost to old rivals Mark and Chris Youngblood.
+This included a return to WWC for its 24th-anniversary show, where they were billed as the Sheepherders and Los Pastores feuding with old rivals Invaders I & II.
+They also appeared at Terry Funk's WrestleFest in Amarillo to celebrate "50 years of Funk", where they lost to old rivals Mark and Chris Youngblood.

 They made two appearances for Extreme Championship Wrestling in April 1998.
 They wrestled Tommy Dreamer and The Sandman to a no contest.
 Then wrestled Chris Chetti and Jerry Lynn.

-In 1999, Luke and butch participated in a "wrestling nostalgia" PPV called Heroes of Wrestling as the Men from Down Under.
+In 1999, Luke and Butch participated in a "wrestling nostalgia" PPV called Heroes of Wrestling as the Men from Down Under.
 They took on and defeated former WWF Tag Team Champions The Iron Sheik and Nikolai Volkoff.
+They also wrestled in the UK in 2000, mainly for All Star Wrestling where they appeared in six man tags, teaming with Frank Casey who for some years had been performing as tribute act the "British Bushwhacker."
 Luke and Butch made one of their last appearances as active wrestlers on 1 April 2001, when they participated in the "Gimmick Battle Royal" at WrestleMania X-Seven.
 On 15 June, the team returned to Memphis one last time, fighting The Moondogs to a double Disqualification on a special "Mid-South Clash of the Legends" show.
-Butch retired in 2001 after suffering a neck injury.
+Butch retired in September 2001 after suffering a neck injury.

 In 2002, Luke started working behind the scenes as a booker in IWA Puerto Rico, retiring from active competition.